-- > The NEG's focus on electricity supply only deals with 0.24% outages, equivalent to under two seconds a year of interruption. - > The NEG's reliability approach may involve relying on services from large centralised coal and gas power plants, when the recent track record of these fossil fuel plants is anything but reliable. - > The NEG places faith in the ability of a financial market based system, already controlled by a few large energy companies, to bring forward new capacity of the optimal type, where and when needed, to deliver the required transformation of Australia's electricity infrastructure and act in the interests of consumers and the environment.
+- > The NEG's focus on electricity supply only deals with 0.24% outages, equivalent to less than one minute a year on average of interruption. - > The NEG's reliability approach may involve relying on services from large centralised coal and gas power plants, when the recent track record of these fossil fuel plants is anything but reliable. - > The NEG places faith in the ability of a financial market based system, already controlled by a few large energy companies, to bring forward new capacity of the optimal type, where and when needed, to deliver the required transformation of Australia's electricity infrastructure and act in the interests of consumers and the environment.
 There is little evidence from other power systems globally to support this premise.